How to plan a funeral or tangi

 A short tribute to the person’s life

 Special requests from the family

 It’s OK to mention any specific requests from family and friends, like financial donations in lieu of flowers or just expressions of sympathy.
 As above, if you’re planning an ‘eco-friendly’ funeral, you can use the funeral notice to ask those attending to do their part.

 It might seem unnecessary to stipulate a dress code for a funeral, but if you’re going for a particular theme then it’s worth letting others know how to dress the part.
 This usually comes down to something personally meaningful.
 For example – when members of a special cause or service pass away (police, military, firefighters, etc.), colleagues can wear their official uniforms to show solidarity.
 This can help create a sense of unity and support for loved ones.

 If you’re unsure of what should be worn, the traditional attire for a funeral is black formalwear.
 Bright colours or flashy prints are usually avoided as they can be seen as disrespectful.
 However, keep in mind that every funeral is different and will depend on your preferences.
 It’s not uncommon to see some funerals with a more casual dress code nowadays.

-If a tangi will be held, there may be a particular dress code required at the Marae.
+If a tangi will be held, there may also be a particular dress code required at the Marae.
 If you're unsure about what to wear, it's best to ask.

 Start planning today